Edric-Matwiejew/QuOp_MPI/README.md

 + FFTW configured with --enable-fortran, --enable-mpi and --enable-shared.
 + HDF5 configured with --enable-fortran, --enable-parallel, and --enable-shared.

-src/Makefile assumes that the include and lib directories contaning the FTW and HDf5 shared object libraries are located in /usr/local, this file may need to be modified for your system.
+src/Makefile assumes that the include and lib directories containing the FTW and HDf5 shared object libraries are located in /usr/local, this file may need to be modified for your system.

 ## Python Dependencies